aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

       --table-prefix myHiveMetastore_ \
       --output-path s3://mybucket/myfolder/
     ```

+    - If the job finishes successfully, it should create 3 sub-folders in the S3 output path you
+    specified named "databases", "tables" and "partitions".
+These paths will be used in the next step.

-3. Create an AWS Glue ETL job similar to the one described in the section to
+3. Create an AWS Glue ETL job similar to the one described in the section above.
+Upload
-   connect using JDBC to your Hive metastore.
-In the job, set the following parameters.
+   `import_into_datacatalog.py` and `hive_metastore_migration.py` to S3.
+   In the job, use the S3 path for `import_into_datacatalog.py` as the **Script Path**.
+   Use the S3 path for `hive_metastore_migration.py` in **Python library path**.
+Also, set the
+   following parameters.

-   - `--mode` should be set to `from-S3`
+   - `--mode` should be set to `from-s3`
    - `--database-input-path` should be set to the S3 path containing only databases.
    - `--table-input-path` should be set to the S3 path containing only tables.
    - `--partition-input-path` should be set to the S3 path containing only partitions.